What’s an Elite Player?

 Unfortunately, what I’ve just described is not a measurable quantity.
 So, to assist in the identification process, I’ll provide you with a simple measurement that can be made.
 In general, look at the player’s turnover rate.

 Those who have an elite first touch will retain possession much more upon receiving the ball.
-This stat will become completely lopsided when looking at touches “under pressure”.
+This stat will become lopsided when looking at touches “under pressure”.
 Those who don’t have quality will either turn the ball over, or get themselves into trouble.
-By contrast, it is a virtual certainty the elite player will receive with no problem.
+By contrast, there’s a high probability the elite player will receive with no problem.

 Those who have top notch short & long distribution, will have a higher passing completion.